- Editor Rating

 A key aspect of X Theme are the over 20 extensions that are included for free.
 Some of the extensions are developed in-house by Themeco and others are built by 3rd party developers.
 Not all of the included extensions will benefit every type of website but many will.
 You can find a complete list of the currently available extensions here but a summary of the more popular ones are:

 - Cornerstone – As a frontend page builder developed by Themeco, Cornerstone is probably the most important extension included with this theme.
-We recently posted a more detailed Cornerstone review on the WP Superstars blog.
 This extension essentially allows you to create highly customized page and post layouts.
 Cornerstone isn’t quite as flexible as some other page builders on the market (yet) but it’s extremely easy to use and gets the job done for most people.

 - MailChimp – This extension allows you to easily create custom MailChimp option forms